ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 #### Avalanche-Cli

-Create a folder for Avalanche CLI.
+Create a folder for Avalanche-CLI.

 ```bash
 mkdir -p ~/avalanche
 ```

-Go to that directory and download the Avalanche CLI.
+Go to that directory and download the Avalanche-CLI.

 ```bash
 cd ~/avalanche